 There are two ways that newly developed genes can be added to a genome.
 One of which is duplication of the genes that are already present, and the other way is that they can develop them from other species (Brown 2002).

-ene duplication, can occur by either duplicating the entire genome or by duplicating individual or groups of genes.
+Gene duplication can occur by either duplicating the entire genome or by duplicating individual or groups of genes.
 It may be obvious that if the entire genome was replicated that there would be a considerable number of genes in the DNA.
 This abnormality is caused by an error in meiosis.
 These gametes were initially supposed to by synthesized into haploid but instead changed to diploid (Figure 1) (Brown 2002).

 The other possible cause of the mass evolution of DNA is the duplication of individual/groups of genes (Henikoff et. al. 1997).
 The possible ways that this phenomenon can occur are by: Unequal crossing-over (occur by similar nucleotide sequences not properly aligned in the correct position of the genome), Unequal sister chromatid exchange (this is when chromatids on a chromosome are to aligned to their designated position), DNA amplification (caused by the unequal recombination of daughter DNA molecules), and Replication slippage (this can occur if the genetic sequence it far too short).